tabarra/txAdmin/docs/dev_notes.md

     - [ ] console nav button to jump to server start or errors?
         - Or maybe filter just error lines (with margin)
         - Or maybe even detect all channels and allow you to filter them, show dropdown sorted by frequency

+- [ ] Create txCore.logger.system
+    - replaces the configChangelog.json
+    - implements server.cfg changelog
+    - maybe use jsonl, or maybe literally use SQLite
+    - kinda replaces txCore.logger.admin
+    - on txadmin.exe, maybe implement some type of file signature
+    - for sure create a logs page with filter by admin, but dont overcomplicate

 - [ ] add average session time tracking to Metrics.playerDrop
 - [ ] track resource download times?